 Moving the guides¶

 The first job is to make the guides move in their orbits.
-Add this to your program at the end:
+Add this function to your program, and call it as a test:

 The blue turtle goes round L=3 times, and the red turtle M=2 times.